ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 The code points in these areas cannot be considered as standardized characters in Unicode itself.
 They are intentionally left undefined so that third parties may define their own characters without conflicting with Unicode Consortium assignments.
 The Private Use Areas will remain allocated for that purpose in all future Unicode versions.

+### UTF-16

+JavaScript strings are encoded as a sequence of 16-bit numbers.
+These are called **code units**.

 A Unicode character code was initially supposed to fit within such a unit (which gives you a little over 65,000 characters).
 When it became clear that wasn’t going to be enough, many people balked at the need to use more memory per character.

 To address these concerns, **UTF-16** (UCS Transformation Format for 16 Planes of Group 00), the format used by JavaScript strings, was invented.
 It describes most common characters using a single 16-bit code unit **but uses a pair of two such units for others**.

+#### JS, UTF-16: Problems Processing Strings

-UTF-16 is generally considered a bad idea today.
-It seems almost intentionally designed to invite mistakes. *It’s easy to write programs that pretend code units and characters are the same thing*.
+Some people think UTF-16 is a bad idea: *It’s easy to write programs that pretend code units and characters are the same thing*.

-If your language doesn’t use two-unit characters, that will appear to work just fine.
-But as soon as someone tries to use such a program with some less common Chinese characters, it breaks.
+> If your language doesn’t use two-unit characters, that will appear to work just fine.
+But as soon as someone tries to use such a program with some less common characters, it breaks.
 Fortunately, with the advent of emoji, everybody has started using two-unit characters, and the burden of dealing with such problems is more fairly distributed.

 Unfortunately, obvious operations on JavaScript strings, such as getting their length through the length property and accessing their content using square brackets, deal only with code units.